-Colorado River Rafting Trips
+Colorado Rafting Trips

 Whitewater rafting trips in Colorado offer some of the best wilderness adventures on the continent.
 There’s the Colorado River itself, running out of the Rocky Mountains and into the canyons of the Colorado Plateau.
 Colorado also claims sections of the Green and Yampa rivers, which are major tributaries to the Colorado River.
-These also flow through forests and red rock canyons, past stunning beaches and through epic whitewater.
+These rivers flow through forests and red rock canyons, past stunning beaches and through epic whitewater.

-Whether you stick to a classic stretch on the Colorado River or test the waters of a hidden gem in Dinosaur National Monument, white water rafting in Colorado will not disappoint.
+Whether you stick to a classic stretch on the Colorado River or test the waters of a hidden gem in Dinosaur National Monument, whitewater rafting in Colorado will not disappoint.